Simulations of a weakly conducting droplet under the influence of an alternating electric field: 2 Formulation

 wherein $E_0=(\psi_0/ H)$ and $\psi_{DC}$ is the electric potential of the equivalent DC field.

-An axisymmetric computational domain of size $(H \times L)=(8 R \times 8R)$ is considered in the present study.
-Initially, the centre of the droplet is kept at $(0,4R)$.
-The following boundary conditions are used.
-No-slip and no-penetration conditions are imposed at the top and bottom boundaries at $z=H,0$; free-slip boundary condition is applied at $r=L$, and symmetry boundary condition is imposed at $r=0$.

 Under the influence of electric field the initially spherical droplet deforms to an ellipsoid shape with $a$ and $b$ as the length and breadth of the droplet in the directions parallel and perpendicular to the applied electric field.
-Thus, the degree of deformation, $D$ can be defined as ${(a - b) / (a + b)}$, such that $D>0$ and $D<0$ correspond to a prolate and an oblate shape, respectively; $D=0$ represents a spherical droplet.
+Thus, the degree of deformation, $D$ can be defined as ${(a - b) / (a + b)}$, such that $D>0$ and $D<0$ correspond to a prolate shape and an oblate shape, respectively; $D=0$ represents a spherical droplet. \ks{

-\subsection{Governing equations}
+\subsubsection{2.1~~Governing equations}

-Under the influence of an electric field the droplet dynamics is governed by the continuity and the Navier-Stokes equations with an additional body force term associated with the electric field $(\f_e)$.
-In the dimensionless form the governing equations are given by
+Under the influence of an electric field the droplet dynamics is governed by the continuity and the Navier-Stokes equations with an additional body force term associated with the electric field.
+The dimensional governing equations are given by